-Due to a large amount of criticism and misrepresentation of the facts, many people have expressed mixed ideas about what occurs in beef production.
-I have spent a large portion of my life getting well acquainted with all stages of beef cattle production and have a few thoughts and opinions to share.
+Due to a large amount of criticism and misrepresentation of the facts, many people have expressed mixed ideas about the use of antibiotics and hormones for cattle farming and ranching.
+I have spent a large portion of my life getting well-acquainted with all stages of raising beef cattle and have a few thoughts and opinions to share.

 Recently, I have started a series of posts describing my experience with feedlot cattle and am addressing your concerns about feedlot cattle, what they eat, if feeding corn harms them, and how feedlots impact the environment.